BlockchainBrain/docs/vps_usingssh/index.rst

    :description: Introduction to the Rupaya cryptocurrency and links to further reading
    :keywords: rupaya, rupx, masternodes, hosted, hosting, linux, setup, payment

-.. _masternodes_usingssh:
+.. _vps_usingssh:

 ============================================================
-Masternodes: Getting Started with an SSH Client and SSH Keys
+VPS: Getting Started with an SSH Client and SSH Keys
 ============================================================

 .. toctree::